olg6328/olg-voice-track/README.md

 [Highest pitch I can comfortably reach](recordings/Month-00-2022-11-23_TIRE-PRESSURE.wav)

-## how to use recordings

-1. Choose a recording
-2. Click "View Raw" to download or preview using your system's or browser's audio player
-3. You can also download a recording by pressing the three dots

 ## voice training tips

 *(First written in October 2021; for reference, I started T in November 2022)*

 My general technique is to breathe in and then project my voice through my belly with my throat as open as possible so that it doesn't feel like I'm straining it.
 It doesn't only take "muscle mechanics" as I call it but also hitting the right pitch range, and for me it really took a while to get both right.
 I started in July 2021 (I wasn't on T yet) and I still sometimes forgot to speak from my diaphragm.
-I wasn't at the point where it felt subconscious for me so I still practiced whenever I can.
+I wasn't at the point where it felt subconscious for me so I still practiced whenever I can, until I gave up on December 2021 because speaking from my diaphragm daily took me too much effort.

-This is my detailed path:
+This was my detailed path:

 I started with this link: http://www.oulgbtq.org/your-voice.html.
 It covers the general tips: